JohnSnowLabs/johnsnowlabs/docs/_posts/ahmet-mesut/2024-03-24-sbiobertresolve_meddra_preferred_term_en.md

 ## Description

 This model maps clinical terms to their corresponding MedDRA PT (Preferred Term) codes using `sbiobert_base_cased_mli` Sentence Bert Embeddings.
+It also returns the MedDRA System Organ Classes (SOCs) of each MedDRA PT code in the `all_k_aux_labels` in the metadata.

 ## Predicted Entities